stevanwilson/UnitConverter/Readme.txt

 Conversions we could add/modify: (All of these are avaiable through google calc)
 1. Area
 2. Data Transfer Rate (Bits per second to Kilobits per second)
-3. Digital Storage (byte to kilobyte)
+3. Digital Storage (byte to kilobyte) - "DAVGOR"
 4. Energy (Joules to Kilowatt Hour)
 5. Sound Frequencies
 6. Fuel Mileage